valdemar-dev/lsr_config_tool/README.md

 ```

 ### How the Updater works.
+#### Parsing
+The updater starts by parsing every config file provided by the user.

-First, the program parses an XML you have provided in an Addon.
-We'll take the `SloppyJoeBurger`'s `ModItems.xml`
+It then parses an XML you have provided in an Addon (starting from addonFolderFiles[0] and going through all of them).
+We'll take the `SloppyJoeBurger`'s `ModItems.xml`.
-By parsing, it turns into a big object.
+By parsing, it turns into a big object that we can work with.

-It starts by looking at the filename.
+Then it looks at the filename.
 In our case that's `ModItems.xml`.
 So, it sets the config to edit as the users provided `ModItems.xml`.

 It then selects the first child or the root element.
 So, `<FoodItems>` for us.